How long does it take you to paint a painting?

 An Open Edition is a reproduction of an original image that is not limited in quantity.
 It is always of a different size or medium than any limited edition that may have been produced from the Original.
 They are neither signed nor numbered.
 The artist may choose to sign an Open Edition print.

 What does Giclée mean?

-Giclée (derived from French “to spray”) are reproductions created via a state-of-the-art digital printing process.
+Giclée (pronounced zhee-clay) is a term created by print-maker Jack Duganne in 1991 to refer to digitally-reproduced fine art prints.
+Giclée is based on the French verb “gicler” which means to squirt or spray a liquid.
+Reproductions created via a state-of-the-art digital printing process.
 The high-resolution image is highly stable and can be reproduced on canvas, paper, metal, or other materials.

 What is Gatorfoam board?

 Gatorfoam is a lightweight, rigid display board with a polystyrene core and white surface.
 The core is very dense and firm and the surface is a wood fiber veneer laminate impregnated with resin for water resistance.

 Foamcore or Foam board is a lightweight, and easily cut material used for the mounting of photographic prints, as backing in picture framing, in 3D design, and in painting.
 A wood frame is affixed to the back of the foam core to reinforce and prevent warping or bending.